Profitbase/Episode-Docs/articles/flow/actions/profitbase-invision/calculation-flow/distribution-keys.md

 | West             | Bikes           | 1.3         | 2.6         | 0.5          | 1.2           |
 | North            | Skis            | 1.5         | 2.7         | 0.8          | 1.3           |

-When defining distribution keys, and they key columns (such as Department and Product above) are associated with dimensions, you can define rules at an aggregate level (such as company or product group), and the values are automatically inherited by members at lower levels in the dimensions.
+When defining distribution keys where key columns are associated with dimensions (such as Department and Product above), you can define rules at an aggregate level (such as company or product group).
+The values will automatically be inherited by members at lower levels in the dimensions, even though they are not explictly mapped in the table.
 Values set at a lower level will override values inherited from a parent level.

 > [!NOTE]
 > In case there are no Distribution Key rules that match a search criteria, a default distribution key is used.
 The default distribution key is `1.0/n`, where n = number of periods.